Generic Name: Zolpidem tartrate

 - took another medicine to help you sleep

-It is not known if Zolpidem tartrate tablets are safe and effective in children under the age of 18 years.
+Zolpidem Tartrate Tablets is not recommended for use in children under the age of 18 years.

-• Do not take Zolpidem tartrate tablets if you have had an allergic reaction to drugs containing Zolpidem, such as Zolpidem tartrate CR tablets, Edluar, Zolpimist, or Intermezzo.
+- Do not take Zolpidem Tartrate Tablets if you have had an allergic reaction to drugs containing Zolpidem, such as Zolpidem Tartrate Tablets Extended Release, Edluar, Zolpimist, or Intermezzo.

 - have a history of depression, mental illness, or suicidal thoughts